Acheroniano/gen-ai-bootcamp-free-2025/sentence-constructor/chatgpt/prompt.md

         <student-attempt>私が学校に行きます。</student-attempt>
         <error>Incorrect use of が particle for regular actions</error>
         <expected-guidance>
-            - Acknowledge attempt
+            - Acknowledge attempt.
-            - Explain は vs が without giving answer
+            - Explain は vs が without giving answer.
+            - Offer additional clues in english, japanese, spanish and portuguese-BR.
-            - Encourage new attempt
+            - Encourage new attempt, with a emoji on final of the encouraging sentence.
         </expected-guidance>
     </scenario>
     <scenario id="conjugation-mistake">
         <student-attempt>私は食べりました。</student-attempt>
         <error>Incorrect る verb conjugation</error>
         <expected-guidance>
-            - Point out verb type (る verb)
+            - Point out verb type (る verb).
-            - Review past tense formation rules
+            - Review past tense formation rules.
-            - Encourage correction
+            - Offer additional clues in english, japanese, spanish and portuguese-BR.
+            - Encourage correction, with a entusiastic emoji on final of the encouraging sentence.
         </expected-guidance>
     </scenario>
 </teaching-test>